ai-cfia/ailab-datastore/metadata-doc.md

     end

 ```
-## Sequence of Processing metadata for model
+## Sequence of processing metadata for model

 ``` mermaid
             sequenceDiagram